apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 The ``BaseExecutor`` class interface contains a set of attributes that Airflow core code uses to check the features that your executor is compatible with.
 When writing your own Airflow executor be sure to set these correctly for your use case.
 Each attribute is simply a boolean to enable/disable a feature or indicate that a feature is supported/unsupported by the executor:

-* ``supports_pickling``: Whether or not the executor supports reading pickled DAGs from the Database before execution (rather than reading the DAG definition from the file system).
+* ``supports_pickling``: Whether or not the executor supports reading pickled Dags from the Database before execution (rather than reading the DAG definition from the file system).
 * ``supports_sentry``: Whether or not the executor supports `Sentry <https://sentry.io>`_.

 * ``is_local``: Whether or not the executor is remote or local.
 See the `Executor Types`_ section above.